JamesWoolfenden/learn-packer/docs/packer-null.md

 # Null builders

 This builder does Null or actually nothing.
 What's the use in that?
 Well sometimes you'll want to test some other part of a provisioner or post-processor and not wait 10 minutes for a build to run.
-It also does cost anything to run.
+It also doesn't cost anything to run.

 **packer-null.json** is the minimal configuration possible.